Satya-bit/KSAT-PREDICTION-FROM-SOIL/README.md

 Explore robust losses (Huber, MAE, Tweedie) to handle outliers.

-Adding modular coding and converting to full stack application
+Adding modular approach and converting to a full stack application